This Easter bunny craft blog was written by a paid contributor. All photos were taken by the Crafty Lumberjacks.

 Note: Before using Flex Paste, read all directions carefully and make sure to wear gloves, protective eyewear, and work in a well-ventilated area.

 Open your jar of Flex Paste and remove the silica gel packet and protective foil.
 It’s very important to save both the silica packet and protective foil so you can reseal your Flex Paste once you’ve finished using it.

 Flexpert Tip: Place the bunny cut out on wood blocks to raise it off the surface to make it easier to handle while working.

 Using a putty knife, remove an even layer of Flex Paste from the top surface of the tub and begin to apply it evenly on the top of the bunny and all around the edges.

 Similar to frosting a cake, spread generous amounts of paste all around the bunny until the entire surface is covered.

-Before using, read all directions carefully.
+Note: Before using Flex Seal, make sure to read all directions carefully.

 In a well-ventilated area, lay a tarp down and place the bunny on top of it.
 Shake the can of Flex Seal and spray using an even sweeping motion, holding the can 8’’-12’’ away from the surface.
 Once your bunny is fully coated, allow it to dry for 24-48 hours before displaying.

 We’re very hoppy with how this adorable DIY Easter Bunny craft turned out and hope you feel inspired to give this project a try this Easter season.